Hounfor/The-Big-Deal-Add-On/README.md

 – Three flashpoint campaigns of varying difficulty levels, namely:

-     A) Spite & Violence.
+1) Spite & Violence.
 This campaign is focused on the early stages of the game, you'll need at least a light and medium 'Mechs combo.
 If you have heavy or assault 'Mechs, then this will be easy.

-     B) Old Friend.
+2) Old Friend.
 This campaign is designed according to the Hrothgar Heavenlight scenario, its difficulty increases, similar to the vanilla DLC Heavy Metal.
 However, it's more difficult than that DLC.

-     C) The Big Deal.
+3) The Big Deal.
 The entire add-on was originally built around this campaign. **Its difficulty is a** **nightmare.
 You have been warned.** You'll need the best you can get to complete it.

 – Lots of different notes, descriptions and references.Although the plots don't claim to be literary masterpieces, I think you will enjoy them.